ROYAL ASIATIC SOCIETY BOOKS

 Professor Edhem Eldem, Boğaziçi University, Istanbul

-Dr Colin Heywood, SOAS, University of London
+Dr Colin Heywood, University of Hull

-Professor Michael Ursinus, Heidelberg University
+Professor Michael Ursinus, University of Heidelberg

 Books Published by the Ibrahim Pasha of Egypt Fund: